This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Dispersion Hardening”.

 b) Strain hardening

 c) Solid solution hardening

 d) Precipitation hardening

 Explanation: Dispersion hardening is a type of second phase particle strengthening.
-Second phase is mechanically alloyed in matrix.
+The second phase is mechanically alloyed in matrix.
 While precipitation hardening is another type of second phase hardening.

 2. Which shape is preferred in dispersoids?